Last Updated on 5th March 2025

 If you are going to issue court proceedings, you need to make sure you do so in time.
 Failure to comply with the Limitation Act 1980 means your case will be statute barred and you will not be able to recover any compensation.

-Put simply, you need to bring a solicitors negligence claim within 6 years of the negligent act.
+Put simply, you need to bring a solicitors negligence claim within six years of the negligent act.
 Usually you can identify fairly easily when the negligence occurred.
-It might be the date of a report, a key date that has been missed, a failed completion etc.
+It might be the date of a report, a key date that has been missed, a failed completion etc. But what if you were unaware there has been an error until after the six years?

-But what if you were unaware there has been an error until after the six years?
 Not all mistakes are immediately obvious.
 Some only come to light much later.
-In these situations you can rely on s14A Limitation Act.
-This is known colloquially as the “date of knowledge” limitation or DOK.
-With DOK claims, you have three years from the date you ought reasonably have been aware of the error to bring a claim.
-Whilst sometimes this may be fairly simple to identify, in others you can easily fall foul of the “reasonable” part.
-Take for example the situation where cracks are observed in a concrete base: do you use the date that you noticed the cracks or the date that your expert tells you the builder negligently poured the concrete?
+In these situations you can rely on s14A of the Limitation Act.
+This is known as the “date of knowledge” limitation or DOK.
+This gives you three years from the date you ought reasonably have been aware of the error to bring your claim.
+While sometimes this may be fairly simple to identify, in others you can easily fall foul of the “reasonable” part.
+Take for example the situation in a builder’s negligence claim where cracks are observed in a concrete base of a building: Do you use the date that you noticed the cracks, or the date that your expert tells you the builder negligently poured the concrete?

-Is the claim worth pursuing?
+Is the solicitors negligence claim worth pursuing?

-You also need to consider the overall value of your claim.
-If your claim is worth less than £10,000, it will fall into the Small Claims Court where, regardless of whether you win or lose, you will have to bear your own legal costs.
+You need to consider the overall value of your claim.
+If your claim is worth less than £10,000, for instance, it will fall into the Small Claims Court jurisdiction, where, regardless of whether you win or lose, you will have to pay your own legal costs.
 If you choose to instruct a solicitor, the costs of doing so will invariably exceed the value of the claim itself.
-It is only if the claim exceeds the Small Claims Court limit that you are entitled to recover some of your legal costs if you are successful.

 How we can help you sue a solicitor for negligence

 We will assess your claim free of charge.
 All we will need from you is some basic information about your case, particularly in relation to the five questions above.
-Provided there are sufficient merits in the case and the value of the claim exceeds the Small Claims Court limit (£10,000 as at September 2022), we would be happy to consider assisting on a no win, no fee basis.